-Refer to the NEAP program rules for eligibility requirements and payment conditions available on the MNDMNRF .
+Refer to the NEAP program rules for eligibility requirements and payment conditions available on the Ministry of Northern Economic Development and Growth website.

 – End of Section –

 Smart Metering Charge

 The Smart Metering Entity (SME) manages the meter data management/repository (MDM/R) to collect, manage, store and retrieve information related to the metering of electricity use in Ontario.